-rarely, a condition (like huntington’s disease) can be caused by a mutation in just one set of dna. but in most cases — including cystic fibrosis and sickle cell disease — it takes a mutation in both sets of dna, one from mom and one from dad, for a child to actually be affected by a genetic disease.
+Rarely, a condition (like Huntington’s disease) can be caused by a mutation in just one set of DNA.
+But in most cases — including cystic fibrosis and sickle cell anemia — it takes a mutation in both sets of DNA, one from the egg and one from the sperm, for a child to actually be affected by a genetic disease.

 If both parents are carriers of a recessive gene for a disorder, there is a 25% (1-in-4) chance that their child will get the gene from each parent and will have the disorder.
 There is a 50% (1-in-2) chance that the child will be a carrier of the disorder—just like the carrier parents.

 Typically, we will test one partner first (usually the one with a uterus).
 If test results show that the first partner is not a carrier, then no additional testing is needed.
 If test results show that the first partner is a carrier, the other partner is tested.

 There are two components of genetic testing: 1) parental screening and 2) embryo testing.
 Parental screening is when a genetic evaluation is done on future parents to determine if there is a known or suspected risk of passing on a genetic disease to offspring.
 Embryo testing can be done during IVF to specifically evaluate whether an embryo has specific genetic risk(s).
 Screening pre-pregnancy offers the advantage of identifying patients at risk of having children with a genetic disease.
 Patients at risk of having children with specific genetic disease can be educated about reproductive options including interventions such as preimplantation genetic testing of embryos.